sachamasry/sachamasry.com/content/work/web-applications/patient_dashboard.md

 - strategic marketing: patient segmentation
 - potential data problems

-The insights provided by the dashboard made it simple to reduce simple errors, ensuring there would be no further missed appointments due to simple user errors.
+The insights provided by the dashboard made it quick to reduce simple errors, ensuring there would be no further missed appointments due to user error.

-With the dashboard available and presenting live analysis, it was now easy to see progress, set goals and reach patients who had simply forgotten to make contact to book follow-up appointments, which led to providing a better service and improved patient satisfaction.
+With the dashboard available and presenting live analysis, it was now easy to see progress, set goals and reach patients who had simply forgotten to make contact to book follow-up appointments, leading to providing a better service and improved patient satisfaction.
 Through segmentation of their patient base, they could now reach patients in a highly targeted way to bolster their revenue with minimal marketing expense.